simonmichael/hledger/hledger/hledger.m4.md

 You can make a stronger "total" balance assertion by writing a double equals sign (`== EXPECTEDBALANCE`).
-This asserts that there are no other unasserted commodities in the account (or, that their balance is 0).
+This asserts that there are no other commodities in the account besides the asserted one (or at least, that their balance is 0).

 ``` journal
 2013/1/1